djplaner/memex/share/conferences/ascilite-2022/observations-from-an-lms-migration.md

 Serious of broad sections
 - Why?
     - Research question
+- How?
+    - Method & Case
     - Conceptual Framework
-- How?
-Method and Context
+- What?
     - Case studies
+- So What?
+    - Findings
+      - Generic technologies require significant manual orchestration to be fit for purpose
+        - esp. context and learning design specific purposes - because they can't handle this level of detail
+      - Limits ability to break the iron triangle
+        - accessibility (as many people as possible)
+        - quality (it's good)
+        - cost efficiency (it's cheap)
+          - manual labour that needs repeating
+      - Just acknowledging this - let alone taking action - appears to require a different mindset
-- Findings & Implications
+    - Implications
+        -

 ## Quotes etc